Hey, fellow managers!

 Physically save your files every 15 minutes (or when you make a change).

 This is a hard save I’m talking about, using your

 mouse or your keyboard shortcuts.

-In my book, I’ll go into more detail, but an easy way to distinguish your incremental files from each other is to add a number to the filename.
+An easy way to distinguish your incremental files from each other is to add a number to the filename.

 For example, you could do this as you save copies:

 File such and such – 1